-The charity has made contributions to the running of the school including the library, providing computers, helping to fund field trips for needy pupils.
+The Charity has made contributions to the running of the school including the library, providing computers, helping to fund field trips for eligible pupils.

 - Charity bonds purchased from the charity’s share of the proceeds from the sale of the Laurels

 From these income sources the Charity has continued to make grants to meet educational needs.

 As The Bliss Charity School is a voluntary aided school the school’s governing body includes governors appointed by the school’s founding body, i.e. The Bliss Charity School.
 These governors are known as foundation governors.
 The present regulations are that The Bliss Charity can appoint eight foundation governors out of a total of fourteen governors.
 The founding body is always allowed to appoint at least two more governors than non foundation governors.